About Delano

 Frequently Asked Questions

 To register to vote in Delano, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Polk County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
-For local municipal elections in Delano, contact the Polk County Clerk's office for schedules and ballot information.
+For local county and state elections (Delano is an unincorporated community in Polk County and does not hold municipal elections), contact the Polk County Clerk's office for schedules and ballot information.

 Property records for Delano, Tennessee are maintained by Polk County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in Tennessee offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.